What to Know Before Buying Banjo Ukulele

 All that jazz!
 Our Harley Benton BJU-15 is way more than only a ukulele crossed with a banjo.
 Sure, it’s fitted with nylon strings.
 However, the 15.4-inch scale length is significantly longer than the traditional concert scale length.
 With the correct tuning, this banjolele sounds nearly like a jazzy tenor banjolele.
-The flamed maple resonator is able to produce impressive volume, making the BJU-15 a serious proposition – and never just because of its luxurious appears.
+The flamed maple resonator is able to produce impressive volume, making the BJU-15 a serious proposition – and never just because of its luxurious appearance.

 Harley Benton presents Banjos BJU-15Pro.
 In case you are looking out for bluegrass instruments or guitars and basses generally, then this can be a fitting selection.
-Our newest analysis of the music taste of people that like “BJU-15Pro Banjo Ukulele” reveals that it’s mostly preferred by people who listen to country, blues, or classic rock and are fans of Johnny Cash, Willie Nelson, or The Carter Family.
+Our newest analysis of the music taste of people who like “BJU-15Pro Banjo Ukulele” reveals that it’s mostly preferred by people who listen to country, blues, or classic rock and are fans of Johnny Cash, Willie Nelson, or The Carter Family.